 Safety is a top priority.
 By Maine State law each trip must include a trained, certified trip leader.
 Chop Point teaches our staff the state-mandated course as part of their training.
 Life jackets are a part of all waterfront activities.
 Whenever possible, a cellular telephone is taken along.
 Satellite communicators were added to our program in 2018.

-BIKING TRIPS—We will be taking mainly day trips for the the summer of 2021.
-We are located within a 2 hour drive of some of the top riding in the Northeast in the Carrabassett Valley.
+BIKING TRIPS— We are located within a 2 hour drive of some of the top riding in the Northeast in the Carrabassett Valley and just 4 hours from the Kingdom Trail network in Vermont.
+We will look to take multiday trips to these locations for the summer of 2022.
 We will also take excursions to some of our local trails in the Midcoast Area including South Bath, Bradbury Mountain State Park and Black Strap preserve in Falmouth.
 All of these options have trails for riders of many abilities and we will gear the outings to the interests and riding levels of the campers who are going.
 Bring your own bike or use one of Chop Point’s mountain bikes.

 CANOE TRIPS—Canoes are ideal for exploring the rivers and bays of Maine.
 Before the first trip, a camper must pass a swimming test and receive instruction in canoeing safety.
-Our canoe trips will range closer to home this summer and we will focus on either day trips along local rivers and ponds or overnight trips along the Kennebec River departing right from Chop Point.
+We will be looking to canoe not only on directly from camp on the Kennebec River but also travel a bit further from camp for our adventures.
+We will look to take trips on the Moose River and the St Croix river this summer.

 HIKING TRIPS—We will be focusing on day hikes this summer to some of Maine’s lesser known peaks.
 We will offer a variety of hikes for all levels of hikers and look forward to tacking some trails Chop Point has not hiked for years.
 We are within a 2 hour drive of many exciting hikes within Maine.